DeNepo/solution-write-ups/README.md

 There are many strategies for creating the same behavior, and there are many ways to implement the same strategy.

-By studying multiple solutions to the same kata written by more experienced programmers, you will learn how to approach and solve coding challenges on your own.
+By studying multiple solutions to the same challenge written by more experienced programmers, you will learn how to approach and solve coding challenges on your own.

 ### Index